MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 - `authenticated` when a valid access token is presented.
 - `<CUSTOM_USER_ROLE>` when a valid access token is presented *and* the `X-MS-API-ROLE` HTTP header is included specifying a user role that is also included in the access token's `roles` claim.

-Roles are **not** additive, which means that a user who is a member of both `Role1` and `Role2` does not inherit the permissions associated with both roles.
+Roles are **not** additive, which means that a user who is a member of both `Role1` and `Role2` doesn't inherit the permissions associated with both roles.

 ### System roles